Vamos a Construir “Let’s Build”

 • small-scale residential & commercial development

-• building an a.e.c team with relative experience
+• building an a.e.c team with relative + LOCAL experience

 • lender outreach for project financing